IQSS/datafest/multiple_approaches_combining_data/installation.md

 You should have this window configured as such.
 Click on "OK" to close this window, and "OK" again to close the ODBC Manager.

+5. Open Stata, and enter `odbc list`.
+You should see the data source that you entered there as a clickable link.
+Click on the DF_Survey_DB link, and you should see the list of the four data tables in our database.
+If you do not get this, please show the error messages to the HelpDesk volunteers at DataFest concourse.

 **Mac**